Skip to content

 How does Sheet Metal Bending work?

 Sheet Metal bending is a standard metal forming process that involves manipulating metal sheets using various tools and machines.
 During the bending process, the sheet metal is often clamped between a punch and die and then pressed to create a bend at a specific angle.
-Several factors determine the amount of force needed to achieve the desired turn, including the type of metal being used, the thickness of the sheet, and the bend angle.
+Several factors determine the amount of force needed to achieve the desired turn, including the type of metal used, the sheet thickness, and the bend angle.

 There are various methods for metal bending, including air bending, bottom bending, coining, roller bending, and V-bending.
 Each technique offers unique advantages and is selected based on the project’s specifics.
-After bending, technicians remove the excess material by various machining processes like trimming and cutting.
+After bending, technicians remove the excess material using various machining processes, such as trimming and cutting.
 Overall, bending sheet metal is a crucial process that creates durable, high-quality metal products for multiple industries and applications.

 Sheet Metal Bending & Forming Advantages